Eigenbaukombinat/horscht/README.md

 ## Configuration and starting

 Then, edit config.ini to your needs and start the bot.
+Please note that you can leave the mqtt_broker setting empty, to disable MQTT support.

 ```bash
 bin/python main.py